-How long does the Chronic Pain Rehabilitation Program take?
+How long does the Chronic Pain Neurorehabilitation Program take?

 Most people who are seriously disabled and suffering from chronic pain require time to be able to function well and begin to feel joyous and productive.
 Such a dramatic change does not occur overnight.
-Thus, the program is 3-4 weeks in duration, with minimum duration being three weeks.
+Thus, the program is 4-6 weeks in duration.
+The overall duration of treatment changes based on the progress of the patient.
 Of course, this treatment is only a start, and working to maintain wellness will need to become a way of life for benefits to endure.

-After completing the Chronic Pain Rehabilitation Program, patients are encouraged to continue with follow-up services.
-Aftercare programs include free monthly relapse prevention and coping skills groups.
-CPRP graduates can also schedule office visits for medication management during aftercare programming days.
+After completing the Chronic Pain Neurorehabilitation Program, patients are encouraged to continue with follow-up services.
+Aftercare programs include medication management and coping skills groups.

 What should you hope for?

-Every person with chronic pain wants it to go away.
-Unfortunately, chronic pain is generally not curable, although television and the Internet are full of ads suggesting otherwise.
-Many find it hard to visualize having a life that is both fun and productive in the presence of chronic pain; however, our patients do it every day.
-People commonly arrive depressed, in severe pain, confined to wheelchairs and walkers, and are surprised to find themselves laughing and playing volleyball in the pool after only a few weeks.
+Every person with chronic pain or with a chronic neurological symptom wants it to go away.
+While chronic pain is generally not curable, it is possible to live a happy, full and active life while also having pain and our program strives to help you achieve this.
+It may be difficult to imagine, however, our patients do it every day.
+People commonly arrive depressed or frustrated, in severe pain, fatigued, confined to wheelchairs and walkers, and yet are surprised to find themselves laughing and playing volleyball in the pool after only a few weeks.
 Although most patients experience a reduction in pain, our most important goal is to help restore your quality of life.

-Our main impact is in improved functioning, and over 90% of patients receive significant benefits in this area by the time of discharge from CPRP:
+Our main impact is in improved functioning, and over 90% of patients receive significant benefits in this area by the time of discharge from the program:

-The Chronic Pain Rehabilitation Program is also very effective at helping patients safely eliminate ineffective chronic opioid therapies:
+The Chronic Pain Neurorehabilitation Program is also very effective at helping patients safely eliminate ineffective chronic opioid and other medication therapies: